Home Secretary facing questions over deepening migrant crisis

 The same day police said two or three incendiary devices were thrown at a migrant processing centre in Dover and caused a fire.

-The suspect was identified and found at a nearby petrol station, where he was confirmed dead, Kent Police said.
+The suspect, a 66-year-old man from High Wycombe, was identified and found dead at a nearby petrol station, Kent Police said.

+Officers were searching a property in the Buckinghamshire market town on Monday.

 Two people inside the centre at Western Jet Foil were left with minor injuries.